 If this is not possible then another parallel parking space near the Main Street is essential so that Temora's elderly residents can access the Main Street for appointments, shopping and coffee, something they don't get too often due to living in a residential facility.

 I would appreciate feedback on this matter

 Kind Regards

-GENER/ AL MANAGER CHAIRMAN

-This is t he minutes of the Traffic Committee meeting he ld on Wednesday 9 April 2025.
+This is the minutes of the Traffic Committee meeting held on Wednesday 9 April 2025.

-The Me eting closed at 3:03PM.

-5 CLOSE MEETING

 9 DELEGATES REPORTS